 Becoming a member of the co-operative costs £6.
 Membership means that you get TWO co-operative jute bags.
-It works so that when you come to Butchart to collect your bag of vegetables, you bring your empty jute bag back and in exchange, we give you a full jute bag of vegetables.
-Hence, no need for plastic bags, although if you do forget, we will give you a bag of shame and throw rocks at you!
+It works so that when you come to the AUSA Student Union to collect your bag of vegetables, you bring your empty jute bag back and in exchange, we give you a full jute bag of vegetables.
+Hence, no need for plastic bags.
 By the way the veg is muddy and whole!

 A bag of vegetables cost £6.
 You can have one every week, every other week or whichever week you'd like!
 We have to order the vegetables one week in advance.
 (Please note that we do not send emails to remind you to collect your VegBag, so it is your own responsibility to remember)

-So say you came to the Butchart on Tuesday 10th Jan and wanted a VegBag.
-You would give us £6 and collect your VegBag the following week later on the 17th.
+So say you came to the AUSA Student Union on Tuesday 4th October and wanted a VegBag.
+You would give us £6 and collect your VegBag the following week later on the 11th.